Catholic Sexual Abuse Scandal Leads To Two More States Launching Investigations

 The Catholic Church responded saying that they were eager to work together with Underwood in the investigation, asserting the full cooperation of all eight dioceses in New York.

 One thing which will make prosecution hard in New York is that the state has a very strict statute of limitations on sexual abuse crimes.
-Under New York law victims can only file charges until they are 23 years old.
-Some of the most heinous offenses in the child sexual abuse domain have no time limit but that rule only affects crimes that happened after 2000.
+Under New York law, victims can only file charges until they are 23-years-old.
+Some of the most heinous offenses in the child sexual abuse domain have no time limit, but that rule only affects crimes that happened after 2000.

 Anyone with information about clergy abuse can call the hotlines on 800-771-775 (New York) or 855-363-6548 (New Jersey).
 New York has also set up an online complaint form at ag.ny.gov/ClergyAbuse.